 Have a Plan

-If you’re thinking about creating a garden, or a Zen oasis, make sure you have a plan before you get started.
-Know what your budget is, and what you want your end product to look like.
-This will help you get the measurements you need and make a materials and supply list for when it's time to go shopping.
+If you’re thinking about creating a garden, Zen oasis, garden trellis or outdoor firepit, make sure you have a plan before you get started.
+First and foremost, know what your budget is and the general idea of what you want your end product to look like.
+Make a materials supplies list and take measurements of your space ahead of time.
+These two tips really help ensure a successful shopping trip.

 Get Your Soil Tested